loopwerk/loopwerk.io/content/articles/2024-11-18-migrate-poetry-to-uv.md

 # How to migrate your Poetry project to uv

-**Please note that this article was written before any automated migration tools were available.
-But now there's [migrate-to-uv](https://github.com/mkniewallner/migrate-to-uv) which is a lot easier to use than the manual steps described below.**

 So, like me you've decided to switch from Poetry to uv, and now you're wondering how to actually migrate your `pyproject.toml` file?
 You've come to the right place!

+> [!SIDENOTE]
+> Please note that this article was written before any automated migration tools were available.
+But now there's [migrate-to-uv](https://github.com/mkniewallner/migrate-to-uv) which is a lot easier to use than the manual steps described below.

 While uv sadly doesn't come with a migration command (yet), we _can_ use PDM's migration tool, which gets us 95% of the way there since PDM and uv both use mostly the same configuration format.
 Let's use a basic project that uses Django, gunicorn and ruff (using two optional dependency groups), to illustrate the different steps.
 Our `pyproject.toml` file, as created by Poetry, will look something like this: